 Weekends were created to inspire spontaneous smiles, new friendships and fun-filled adventures.
 Every weekend deserves a Weekend Note.
 Discover more by subscribing or clicking the 'Like' link at the end of the article.

-Picking Your Own (PYO) is easy hold the base of the stalk, nearest to the branch, between your thumb and first finger then gently twist for a clean break.
-Choose fruit glowing with colour on shiny, firm skin with bright green stems.
+Picking Your Own (PYO) is easy hold the base of the stalk, nearest to the branch, between your thumb and first finger, then gently twist for a clean break.
+Choose fruit glowing with colour and with shiny, firm skin and bright green stems.

 Begin the Pick Your Own adventure one of these 10 cherry farms in the Bathurst, Orange, Cowra and Young regions of New South Wales.

 3 hours west of Sydney, just south of Young, you can pick 20 different varieties of cherries.

 Choose from Supremes, Eagles and Empress in mid-November, Vista, Black Star and white cherries in early-mid December and Lapins, sour cherries and Stella in the last weeks of the season in late December and early January.

 The first weekend in December, in the middle of the peak season, is the perfect time to visit.